akhenakh/dico/README.md

-# Pydictobj
+# PyDictObj

 After using [DictShield](https://github.com/j2labs/dictshield), a "database-agnostic modeling system", I've found the idea very usefull when dealing with NoSQL database, but want to choose another direction.
-Pydictobj is an attempt to solve my needs, heavily inspired by DictShield.
+PyDictObj is an attempt to solve my needs, heavily inspired by DictShield.

 Most of the time you're manipulating data from a database server, modify it and save, especially in web development.

-Here are the usual patterns with Pydictobj:
+Here are the usual patterns with PyDictObj:

 ### Create an object from scratch and validate fields